 SQL Server Data Masking with DbDefence

 In this example implementation, we are demonstrating DbDefence with a widely used CRM application called Goldmine.
-In the first two screens shots from Goldmine and SQL Server Management Studio it shows the data prior to configuring DbDefence to encrypt the database and mask particular fields related to Contact data.
+In the first two screen shots from Goldmine and SQL Server Management Studio it shows the data prior to configuring DbDefence to encrypt the database and mask particular fields related to Contact data.

 Our next steps are to install and launch DbDefence then connect to your SQL Server instance.
 Check out these resources for a step by step explanation of the installation and configuration.
 Once installed, launch DbDefence and navigate to the Encryption tab.
 Select the “Only Encryption, Maximum Transparency” radio button to enable DbDefence’s Transparent Database Encryption.